Statistical-Computational Trade-offs in Tensor PCA and Related Problems via Communication Complexity: Introduction

-Another way to constrain estimators is require additional desirable properties, such as: \begin{enumerate} \item robustness to deviations from model assumptions, \item low memory footprint, \item low communication cost in a distributed computing environment. \end{enumerate} If all estimators with these properties were proved to fail in the conjectured hard phases of inference problems, then we would have a satisfying practical theory of statistical-computational gaps.
+Another way to constrain estimators is to require additional desirable properties, such as: \begin{enumerate} \item robustness to deviations from model assumptions, \item low memory footprint, \item low communication cost in a distributed computing environment. \end{enumerate} If all estimators with these properties were proved to fail in the conjectured hard phases of inference problems, then we would have a satisfying practical theory of statistical-computational gaps.
 That is, even if efficient estimators exist in the conjectured hard phase of inference problems, their use in practice would be limited since they would use too much memory, be non-robust to slight model mismatches, etc.

 \citet*{steinhardt2016memory} provide another motivation for studying inference problems under such constraints.
-They hypothesize that computationally easy problems can still be solved in the presence of constraints (such as those related to robustness, memory, and communication), whereas hard problems have only brittle solutions that cannot withstand these constraints.
+They hypothesize that computationally easy problems remain solvable even in the face of constraints, such as those related to robustness, memory, and communication.
+In contrast, hard problems have brittle solutions which are unable to endure such constraints.
 Hence, hard problems should exhibit certain hallmarks such as the non-robustness, high memory footprint, or high communication cost of efficient estimators.
 Studying inference problems under such constraints enriches our understanding of the computational complexity of these problems.

 The hypothesis of \citeauthor*{steinhardt2016memory} is supported by the power of \citeauthor{kearns1998efficient}' Statistical Query (SQ) model for explaining known statistical-computational gaps~\citep{kearns1998efficient,feldman2017statistical,feldman2018complexity,wang2015sharp}.
 In the SQ model, estimators can only access the dataset by querying summary statistics of the dataset, and they must be tolerant to adversarial perturbations in query responses of magnitude similar to the random fluctuations of these statistics.
 For many inference problems believed to exhibit a hard phase, it is known that all efficient estimators that are robust in the SQ-sense will fail to solve these inference problems in that phase (e.g., \citep{feldman2017statistical, feldman2018complexity, wang2015sharp}).